Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Rocks and Fossils.md

 **A box of rocks and fossils** - Find out about explosive volcanoes, shiny crystals, and the exotic animals that lived millions of years ago.

-Last initially checked on 2023-02-15 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2022-02-09 by Peter Methley (pm631@cam.ac.uk)
+Last initially checked on 2023-02-15 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2023-02-17 by Lauren Mason (llm34@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->